-Amanda Adams, specialist physiotherapist with over ten years of experience and post-graduate training in the field of neurological rehabilitation, can offer treatment and advice to individuals and their relatives/carers.
+Amanda Adams, a specialist physiotherapist with many years of experience and post-graduate training in the field of neurological rehabilitation, can offer treatment and advice to individuals and their relatives/carers.

-Amanda is an active member of The Association of Chartered Physiotherapists Interested in Neurology.
+Amanda is an active member of The Association of Chartered Physiotherapists Interested in Neurology & Parkinson’s Excellence Network.
 Her post-graduate training includes Bobath courses and Pilates.

 Treatment can be offered at The Valley Clinic or in clients’ homes or care homes as required.
 Following a detailed assessment, treatment goals and management options to meet the needs of the individual are discussed.